andreas-jonsson/vbados/README.md

-* A companion driver for Windows 3.x (_VBMOUSE.DRV_) that uses this driver (via int33h) instead of accessing the mouse directly, so that Windows 3.x gains some of the features of this driver (like mouse integration in VirtualBox).
+* A companion driver for Windows 3.x (_VBMOUSE.DRV_) that uses this driver (via int33h) instead of accessing the mouse directly, so that Windows 3.x gains some of the features of this driver (like mouse integration in VirtualBox/VMware).
   There is some preliminary mouse wheel support based on the ideas from [vmwmouse](https://github.com/NattyNarwhal/vmwmouse/issues/5), but it only works under real-mode Windows.